 Inside, you'll find information about mindfulness techniques which can help with anxiety, exercises to try at home, dietary advice and easy to make recipes.
-Also included is a number of here we were drown other organisations alongside our own so you get the benefit of their
+Also included is a number of resources from other organisations alongside our own so you get the benefit of their collective wisdom.